 My love of nature grew up on Colorado ranches, first on my stepfather’s prairie ranch near Limon and later when I spent three teen summers digging up a dinosaur on a friend’s cattle outfit near Elk Springs.
 Out there, you either learned how to navigate and take care of yourself or you fed the turkey vultures.

-I have camped in more than 60 wild places in Colorado, boated up the Rio Negro in Brazil, hiked the Swiss Alps, gone on safari in Zambia, and snorkeled the Great Barrier Reef.
-But my daily intimacy with nature is while living on the edge of open space in Boulder, CO, among old cottonwoods, bears, rattlesnakes, and turkey vultures.
+In my adult life I have camped in more than 60 wild places in Colorado, boated up the Rio Negro in Brazil, hiked the Swiss Alps, gone on safari in Zambia, and snorkeled the Great Barrier Reef.
+But my daily intimacy with nature is while hiking the hills and prairie near our house in Boulder, binoculars in one hand and an interesting rock in the other.

-- Field research volunteer, Denver Museum of Nature and Science Earth Sciences Department 2018–ongoing
+- Denver Museum of Nature and Science, Laramidia Project paleontology field research volunteer, 2018–ongoing

-- Nature camp instructor, Dinosaur Ridge, Colorado, 2018
+- Dinosaur Ridge, children’s nature camp instructor, 2018

 - Wilderness First Aid certification, 2018

 - Sky & Telescope, astronomy website digital products manager, 2000–2002